 Spam folder placement

-Microsoft uses their proprietary SmartScreen® spam filter to help protect their users from spam.
+Microsoft uses their proprietary Exchange Online Protection® and SmartScreen® spam filter to help protect their users from spam.
+Exchange Online Protection® has more of a focus on IP and domain reputation, authentication and spammer infrastructure, and less of a focus on content filtering.
 The SmartScreen® filter is influenced by a number of factors related to the sender, including the sending IP address, domain, authentication, list quality, complaint rates, content and engagement.
-SmartScreen® incorporates machine learning technology that helps the spam filter learn to recognize legitimate and spam email based on user interactions, so creating high engaging content is key.

 Common causes of spam folder placement